denten-books/plain-text/support/sup-blog.md

 point to an intellectual legacy shared between the history of literary thought and the history of modern computing.
-In this way, I show that the very idea of a Turing machine, crucial to the development of computer science, owes its origins to a series of thought experiments about the nature of interpretation in the work of Ludwig Wittgenstein.
+In this way, I show that the very idea of a Turing machine, crucial to the development of computer science, owes its origins to a series of thought experiments about the nature of textual interpretation in the work of Ludwig Wittgenstein.
 Elsewhere, I discuss the influence of metaphor theory in the practice of user interface design, as reflected in the thought of Brenda Laurel, Donald Norman, Edwin Hutchins and other proponents of the "direct manipulation" movement, which gave us the familiar "windows," "folders," "scroll bars," and "trash cans" on screen.
-I show how the very mechanics of cathode ray tube and liquid crystal displays affect the apprehension of digital media, including text, which moves on screen, at the limits of critical flicker fusion in excess of 60 times per second, even as it appears to stand still.
+I show how the very mechanics of cathode ray tube and liquid crystal displays affect the apprehension of digital media, including text, which moves on screen, at the limits of "critical flicker fusion" in excess of 60 times per second, even as it appears to stand still.

 What happens when farmers lose the right to handle earth or to fix their tools?
-What happens to writers who lose touch with the pen and page?
-Our collective alienation from the material contexts of knowledge production is a matter of grave concern, and one that should unite us into a community of
+What happens to writers who lose touch with pen and page?
+Our collective alienation from the material contexts of knowledge production is a matter of grave concern and one that should unite us into a community of
 tinkerers: co-authors, editors, shareholders.
 In *Plain Text* I wrote:

 > The politics of inscription are not simply a matter for academic discussion.
 In the time that it took me to finish this book, a coalition of US "data dissidents" won a temporary exemption from the Digital Millennium Copyright Act to allow them to modify their medical implants.
-It included Hugo Campos, who wanted to access data collected by his Implantable Cardioverter Defibrillator, and Ben West and Jay Radcliffe who fought for rights to modify their implanted insulin pumps.
+It included Hugo Campos, who wanted to access data collected by his Implantable Cardioverter Defibrillator, and Ben West and Jay Radcliffe who fought for the right to modify their implanted insulin pumps.
 Marie Moe, of Norway, similarly struggled to rewrite her heart implant's software.
 "I want to know what code is running inside of my body," she said.
-"Medical devices are black boxes," she continued, "you can't look into them, there's no transparency, we don't know how they work."[@mcgowan_i_2016; @sellars_petition_2014]
+"Medical devices are black boxes," she continued, "you can't look into them, there's no transparency, we don't know how they work."[^5]

 > In Pakistan, the American National Security agency-sponsored Skynet program has placed people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, cellular machine learning, patterns of travel and telephone use.
-Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic select people for target strikes by unmanned areal vehicles [@mcneal_targeted_2014;
-@weber_keep_2016].
-Our ability to interpret codes that kill on our behalf also stems from our capacity to access them, read, understand, modify, and publish criticism.
+Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic select people for target strikes by unmanned areal vehicles.[^6] Our ability to interpret codes that kill on our behalf also stems from our capacity to access them, read, understand, modify, and publish criticism.

+The humanities are digital, whether we like it or not.
+Despite the

-> Readers everywhere are engaged in a *political* struggle to control and
-> deploy codified resources.
-The heart and the sky are sites on which the
-> tactics of inscription are increasingly contested.
-They require a capacity
+Readers everywhere are engaged in a *political* struggle to control and deploy codified resources.
+The heart and the sky are sites on which the tactics of inscription are increasingly contested.
-> to "meet the machine" and a poetics capable of new emendations.

 The right to access the internals of a device is intrinsically related to the right to interpret it.
 An engaged and literate public requires the ability to keep mechanisms of power in plain view, amendable to commentary and continual interpretation.

 [^1]: Samuelson, Pamela.
 “Freedom to Tinker.”
 Theoretical Inquiries in Law 17, no. 2 (2016): 562–600.